 This is a problem—for the health of our bodies, our families, our communities, and our land, but also for our sense of how our eating connects us to the world.
 Our growing distance from any direct, physical engagement with the processes by which the raw stuff of nature gets transformed into a cooked meal is changing our understanding of what food is.
 Indeed, the idea that food has any connection to nature or human work or imagination is hard to credit when it arrives in a neat package, fully formed.
 Food becomes just another commodity, an abstraction.
 And as soon as that happens we become easy prey for corporations selling synthetic versions of the real thing—what I call edible foodlike substances.
 We end up trying to nourish ourselves on images.

 Cooking changes your relationship to the food.
 Now you are making something not just consuming.
 Meals become achievements, expressions, discovery, and relationships.

 I discovered there was much to learn from attempting, even if only just once, … more ambitious and time-consuming forms of cookery, knowledge that might not at first seem terribly useful but in fact changes everything about one’s relationship to food and what is possible in the kitchen. … By itself, this added increment of eating and drinking pleasure would have been enough to justify all the so-called work.

 Of course, we never have time to cook.
 We reason that cooking, let alone baking bread or fermenting something, is probably not the best use of our time.
 We are so easily convinced that we're better off staying at the office late and picking something up on the way home.
-This, after all, lets us do what we do best and lets other people what they do best.
+This, after all, lets us do what we do best and lets other people do what they do best.